bigbluebutton/docker/README.md

 ## Requirements
 - 4GB of RAM
-- Linux (it will not work under WSL)
+- Linux (it will not work under Windows/WSL)
 - Root access (bbb-docker uses host networking, so it won't work with Kubernetes, any "CaaS"-Service, etc.)
 - Public IPv4 (expect issues with a firewall / NAT)